15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Woman swimming in a hot spring in Iceland

-Visiting some hot springs in Iceland doesn’t cost anything, but others might ask you for a small donation, usually between 500-1000 ISK.
+Visiting some hot springs in Iceland doesn’t cost anything, but others might ask you for a small donation, usually between 500 and 1000 ISK.
 Though these are natural hot springs, they need to be maintained, which is why there is a price to visit.

 Not everybody is respectful and, unfortunately, many tourists leave behind rubbish or damage the property.
 Your donation helps keep these sites clean and helps build additions to these sites, such as toilets or showers.